pingcap/tidb/br/tests/README.md

 ## Running

-Run `make integration_test` to execute the integration tests.
+Run `make br_integration_test` to execute the integration tests.
 This command will

 1. Build `br`
 2. Check that all 9 required executables and `br` executable exist